JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 ## KA<i>ND</i>IKÂ 21.

 1\.
-Some (do this) with a Mantra: ‘To Agni I have brought a piece of wood, to the great _G_âtavedas.
+Some (do this) with a Mantra: ‘To Agni I have brought a piece of wood, to the great <i>G</i>âtavedas.
 Through that piece of wood increase thou, O Agni; through the Brahman (may) we (increase).
 Svâhâ!’

 2\.
 Having put the fuel (on the fire) and having <span id="p190">[<sup><small>p.
 190</small></sup>]</span> touched the fire, he three times wipes off his face with (the words), ‘With splendour I anoint myself.’